rcc-uchicago/user-guide/docs/midway23/midway_partitions.md

       | `beagle3`   |   22   |  32  | gold-6346 | 4    |  a100   |    256 GB   |
       | `beagle3`   |   4    |  32  | gold-6346 | None |  None   |    512 GB   |

+### Private Partitions (CPP)
+These partitions are typically associated with a PI or group of PIs.
+They can be shared with other PIs or researchers across the University of Chicago and with external collaborators with a Midway account.

-Some research groups have access to their private nodes, purchased through the cluster partnership program.
-Check with your RCC account's PI for more information.
+* General users: Check with your RCC account's PI for more information.
-If you are interested in purchasing a private node for your research group, please contact our team through [this page](https://rcc.uchicago.edu/support-and-services/cluster-partnership-program).
+* PIs: Private partitions can be purchased via [Cluster Partnership Program](https://rcc.uchicago.edu/support-and-services/cluster-partnership-program){:target="_blank"} to accommodate the needs of your research group better.

-## Partition QOS
+### Partition QOS

 This table details the job limits of each partition, set via a Quality of Service (QOS) accessible via `rcchelp qos`.